lemlac/mulem/docs/reference.md

 ## Functions

 Functions are declared using the keyword `fn`.
 Analogous to `mu`, this changes the behavior of subsequent declarations.
 Functions declared with `fn` are visible to other functions in the scope.
 They can be overloaded with new `fn` declarations of the same name.
+Overloaded functions are dispatched to the scope that they're defined in.

 `fn` and `mu`/`=` have distinct purposes as will be demonstrated later in this section.